sbaik97/PyBer_Analysis/README.md

 #### Challenge Goal

-Create an overall snapshot of the ride-sharing data with key metrics of the ride-sharing data by city type, and a multiple-line graph that shows the average fare for each week by each city type
+* Create a summary DataFrame of the ride-sharing data by city type using groupby(), count(), sum() fuctions.
+* Create a multiple-line graph that shows the total weekly fares for each city type using pivot() and resample() functions.

-#### Summary Table
+#### A ride-sharing summary DataFrame by city type

 * The Suumary DataFrame of total ride, drivers, fares, average fares per ride and drivers.